 Description

-Part of the North Eastern Railway's Alnwick to Coldstream (Cornhill) branch built under the Alnwick and Cornhill Act of May 1882 and opened in 1887.
+This structure was part of the North Eastern Railway's Alnwick to Coldstream (Cornhill) branch, built under the Alnwick and Cornhill Act of May 1882, and it was opened in 1887.
+The viaduct also holds landscape value.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.